Beyond Rewards in Reinforcement Learning for Cyber Defence

 Since their learning is guided by maximising long-term rewards, ACD agents critically depend on the rewards provided throughout training.
 Furthermore, the exploration required for learning from trial-and-error demands a cyber gym allowing extensive experimentation (i.e., risk-taking) without jeopardising valuable production systems.
 Many cyber gyms have been created~\citep{vyas2023automated}, provided publicly~\citep{microsoft_cyberbattlesim, oesch_24, yawningtitan}, and even used for competitions seeking the best performing agents~\citep{cyborg_acd_2021, hicksCAGE3_23, foleyCAGEII22}.
 Despite these promising developments, previous work on ACD is limited to evaluating performance using only mean episodic rewards, and variance of the same, over a number of fixed-policy rollouts.
 Unlike games (e.g., chess) which correspond relatively naturally to the MDP framework, defending a network of computer hosts does not.
 Real-world attackers are not confined to turn-based interactions, partial observability affects many aspects of the network, and there is never a state where the defender can be definitively crowned the winner.

 Most cyber gyms, and prominent ACD competitions, have hand-crafted dense reward functions that are used to train and evaluate agents.
 Such rewards may misrepresent the true performance of agents and it is impractical for them to accurately represent human knowledge~\citep{hu20shapereward}, biasing models towards possibly lower-performance and higher-risk strategies.
-There is a need, which we illustrate and address for the first time to the best of our knowledge, for evaluation methods that accurately represent the ground truth of complex cyber environments.
+We identify and, to the best of our knowledge, are the first to address the need for evaluation methods that consider the ground truth of complex cyber environments, i.e., beyond the modelling constraints of the RL framework.
 Our ground truth scoring mechanism permits a direct and reproducible comparison between different reward strategies, enabling experiments that empirically quantify the performance and risk characteristics of reward functions in ACD environments.